gokrazy/rsync/README.md

 This setup is well suited for interactive one-off transfers or regular backups, and uses SSH for both encryption and authentication.

-Note that because `gokr-rsyncd` is invoked with user privileges (not root privileges), it cannot do [namespacing](#privileged-linux-including-gokrazyorg) and hence retains more privileges.
+Note that because `gokr-rsync` is invoked with user privileges (not root privileges), it cannot do [namespacing](#privileged-linux-including-gokrazyorg) and hence retains more privileges.
 When serving public data, it is generally preferable to use setup 2 instead.